Yeast Infection During Pregnancy

 Treating a Yeast Infection during Pregnancy

-If you decide not to seek treatment for your yeast infection, you are increasing the risk of passing the infection on to your baby, via their mouth, during delivery.
+If you decide not to seek treatment for your yeast infection, you are increasing the risk of passing the infection on to your baby via their mouth, during delivery.
 This is known as ‘thrush’ and can be treated with Nystatin.
-Nystatin is a starch-free drying powder and also used to prevent recurrent yeast infections.
+Nystatin is an anti-fungal drug that is not absorbed into the body, but is used to treat topical or oral yeast infections.

 Preventing Yeast Infections during Pregnancy